N scale track plans for free

 Why should I opt for N scale?

 Many model railroaders consider N scale to be the best choice for the hobby at home.
-Larger gauges like HO take up too much space, smaller gauges like Z may be too tiny.
+Larger scales like HO take up too much space, smaller gauges like Z are too tiny.

 • Realistic layouts